-In most cases, candidates for admission to the M.A. program in History for Educators should have taken 18 hours of undergraduate course work in history or a related discipline, with a GPA of at least 3.0.
-In addition, candidates must present evidence of one of the following: 1. a currently valid teaching certificate; 2. an acceptable score on the Professional Knowledge section of the Praxis Test (Native speakers of a language other than English must submit TOEFL scores); or 3. an acceptable score on the Miller Analogies Test (MAT).
-Additional application materials include transcripts of all undergraduate coursework, two letters of recommendation, and a brief personal statement (250-500 words).
+- 1. Have a Bachelor's degree with 18 hours of undergraduate course work in history or a related discipline, with a GPA of at least 3.0. - 2.
+In addition, candidates must present evidence of one of the following: - Currently valid teaching certificate - An acceptable score on the Professional Knowledge section of the Praxis Test (Native speakers of a language other than English must submit TOEFL scores) - An acceptable score on the Miller Analogies Test (MAT). - 3.
+Submit official transcripts of all undergraduate coursework - 4.
+Submit two letters of recommendation - 5.
+Submit a brief personal statement (250-500 words). - 6.
+Submit a professional résumeé.